arkhitech/pt_summary_reports/README.md

 A user is able to create an account, followed by connecting with their Pivotal Tracker account.
 Then they are be able to select a time for when the email should be sent out, and which project members should receive the email.

+## Deployment to Heroku
+For deploying to heroku, make changes to configuration.yml and then run
+    % rake heroku:config'
+to add configuration to heroku environment